No Better Place

 Will I be paid while attending the police academy?

-Recruits are paid employees with benefits upon beginning the academy.
+Recruits are paid employees with generous City benefits.

 What type of training will I receive in the academy?